Tips on Utah canyoning

 When scheduling your canyons you may want to think about when you will collect your permits e.g. if you have a 7am pick-up to be dropped off at The Subway you want to make sure you finish your canyon on the previous day in time to pick up your permit.
 Wilderness desk hours vary depending on the time of year – check the website.

 Access to several of the canyon trailheads is only by the free park shuttle.
 The first shuttle is 7am (depending on time of year).
 The last shuttle is about 8:45pm so the times were more than adequate for the canyons we did.
 A number of other canyons, not accessed from the Zion canyon shuttle loop, require a car shuffle.
-Drop-offs can be organised with a number of companies in Springdale which, while a little pricey ($25pp), can save you a lot of time and/or effort.
+Drop-offs can be organised with a number of companies in Springdale which, while a little pricey ($25pp in 2013), can save you a lot of time and/or effort.
 For Pine Creek and Spry hitching a lift back to the car at the top of the tunnel was not difficult.

 We got an AT&T SIM card and coverage was fine at Watchman Campground.
 AT&T is most compatible with the GSM frequency bands which Australian phones run on.